 A cactus must always be handled with care.
 This is to protect you from the spikes and the plant from accidental damage.
-Very few are directly poisonous when people are pricked by the spikes, but many people have an allergic response which can vary in severity.
+Very few are directly poisonous when people are pricked by the spikes, but many people have an allergic response that can vary in severity.
 Also, any puncture wound to the skin can allow organisms and foreign substances to seep into and through the epidermis (the upper layer of skin), which is above the dermis where glands, nerve endings and hair follicles are present.

-Ideas for Cacti in your Home
+Ideas for Cacti in Your Home

 Cacti and other Succulents.